 Regardless of your views on web scraping ethics, this argument nearly always boils down to one question:

 With high profile legal cases like LinkedIn vs HiQ bringing this question into the spotlight, we decided to write this guide to separate the passion from the facts and break down when is web scraping legal, and when is it illegal in the year 2021.

-Disclaimer: First things first I am not your lawyer and these comments are solely based on our experience working with thousands of clients to scrape the web, please seek legal assistance if you are in doubt about your own particular project.
+Disclaimer: I am not your lawyer, and these comments are solely based on our experience working with thousands of clients to scrape the web, please seek legal assistance if you are in doubt about your own particular project.

-Some people make blanket statements, saying that web scraping is legal or illegal often based on their own incentives.
+Some people make blanket statements saying that web scraping is legal or illegal.
+These statements are often based on their own incentives.
 Be it web scrapers themselves arguing how web scraping is perfectly legal or corporate lawyers and anti-bots companies arguing the opposite.

 In truth, there isn’t an easy yes or no answer to this question.

-It really depends on the particular situation.
-Web scraping itself isn’t illegal but can be illegal (or in a grey area) depending on these three things:
+It really depends on the particular situation and the web scraping definition that you’re using.
+Here we define web scraping simply as the process of collecting data from across the internet.
+Scraping data from other websites is a useful and essential part of many legitimate data analysis operations.
+Web data scraping itself isn’t illegal, but it can be illegal (or in a grey area) depending on these three things: